enaudon/calculator/README.txt

 several methods that required iterating through the expressions elements in v3.0's source code.
 Also, EJ was showed me how to add a titles to my navigation bar.
-     Thanks to Hartley Brodey for showing me how to change the background color of my UIButtons.
+     Also, thanks to Hartley Brodey for showing me how to change the background color of my UIButtons; thanks to Nick E for suggestions with regard to the implementation of universaltiy; and thanks to for his suggestion on how to prevent gesture based zooming from freaking out when the simulator's virtual fingers align perfectl during pinch gestures.

 CONTACT INFORMATION
 Enrique S. Naudon